obidose/ed-handbook/docs/guidelines/index.md

 # :material-file-document-multiple: Clinical Guidelines

 !!! info "Quick Reference"
     These are the most commonly used ED guidelines.
-Use the search function to find additional protocols.
+More hospital guidelines can be found on the main intranet.

 <div class="grid cards" markdown>